Updated: May 16

 This one is hard to pull off.
 When we are developing an app, we see and talk through ideas so many times that it all seems simple and obvious.
 Yet, it's not always the case.

 There are two solutions for this issue.
 One is providing the user with handy cues - so-called onboarding experience.
-The other is through audience insights — you need to know how much your user can take in one bite beforehand.
+The other is through audience insights — you need to know how much your user can take in beforehand.
 It may be discovered through dry-run MVP or in close-quarter test runs or simply by looking at the competition.

 Usability of your app, how easy is it to use?